-What is the RBOB/ Brent Crack Spread and how is it Use in Energy Trading?The global energy market is comprised of 3-distinct groups.
+What is the RBOB/ Brent Crack Spread and How is it Used in Energy Trading?The global energy market is comprised of 3-distinct groups.
 The producers search for energy which includes crude oil and natural gas.
 The consumer uses the end product that is created for them by the refiner.
 The refiner’s role in the process is very important and sometimes is lost when traders evaluate the energy sector.

 The role of the refiner should not be underestimated as it allows crude products to be altered into a consumable good such as gasoline, diesel fuel or jet fuel.
 The refiner, just like the producer and consumer is incentivised by profits.
 Fortunately, traders can evaluate refiners profits by analyzing the margins they produce.
 The profit margins a petroleum refiner sees is referred to as the crack spread.
 One of the most well-known refinings crack spreads is the RBOB/Brent crack spread.